infinitered/ignite-cookbook/docs/recipes/ExpoRouter.md

 > ```
 >
 > You'll need to update the imports in the `src/components/Showroom/demos/Demo*.ts` files.
+> A project-wide search and replace should do the trick:
+>
+> - Project-wide search for `from "../DemoShowroomScreen"`
+> - Replace with `from "."`

 We've deleted the screen file because we'll make a few `expo-router` specific changes to it over in the `app` directory.
 One improvement we can make to the Showroom screen is that we can reduce the platform specific code with regards to the `renderItem` of `SectionList`.